sge-network/sge/docs/specs/Bet/04_State.md

 3. `constraints` contains criteria of the bet placement.
     - `min_amount` minimum bet amount while placement.
     - `fee` bet fee amount payable by bettor.
+4. `min_price_lock_pool_balance`: is the minimum allowed amount to be topped up to the price lock pool module account.

 ```proto
 // Params defines the parameters for the module.